opencog/sensory/DesignLearn-A.md

 Free energy!
 That's the Answer with a Capital A!"

 ### Self-assembly
 But I don't want this.
-I want a system to self-assemble (necessairly a system that has moved to a critical point.)
+I want a system to self-assemble (necessarily a system that has moved to a critical point.)
 The word "critical" in the sense of self-assembly and avalanches for sand-piles at criticality, but now, for jigsaw pieces, not sand-grains.